Shared Memory Pipelined Parareal: Numerical results

 \subsection{Energy-to-solution}

 The RUR tool reports the energy-to-solution for every completed job.
 Because RUR can only measure energy usage for a full node, results are reported here for runs using the full number of $P=24$ cores available on a \textsc{dora} node.
+Unfortunately, this makes measuring the energy consumption of the fine propagator largely meaningless since it can use only a single core of the node.
+Therefore, no corresponding measurements were taken to quantify the overhead of Parareal in terms of energy.

-In contrast to runtimes and memory footprint, energy measurements show significant variations between runs due to random fluctuations: thus, the presented values are averages over ensembles of $50$ runs for each version of Parareal.
+In contrast to runtimes and memory footprint, energy measurements show significant variations between runs due to random fluctuations.
+Thus, the presented values are averages over ensembles of $50$ runs for each version of Parareal.
 This number of runs has been sufficient to reduce the relative standard deviation to below $0.09$ in both configurations and therefore gives a robust indication of actual energy requirements.
+Table~\ref{tab:energy} shows the results including $95\%$ confidence intervals, assuming energy-to-solution is normally distributed.
+For comparison, energy-to-solution is also shown for a simple non-pipelined OpenMP implementation where only the loop around $\mathcal{F}_{\delta t}$ is parallelised using \texttt{OMP PARALLEL DO}.

-When using the GCC compiler, the MPI version consumes more energy than OpenMP.
-The resulting $95\%$ confidence intervals (assuming energy-to-solution is normally distributed), are $844.04 \pm 15.89$\si{}{\joule} for MPI and $783.72 \pm 11.53$\si{}{\joule} for OpenMP.
-Figure~\ref{fig:energy} gives a graphical representation of these values including the confidence intervals.
-The average for OpenMP is well outside the confidence interval for the MPI version, so this is very unlikely just a chance result.
-Moreover, because runtimes are almost identical, the differences in energy-to-solution cannot simply be attributed to differences in time-to-solution.
-It is also noteworthy that for the GCC compiler OpenMP without pipelining (results not shown here), even though it is \emph{slower} than the MPI version, still requires less energy ($844.04 \pm 15.89$\si{}{\joule} versus $801.14 \pm 13.18$\si{}{\joule}).
-Tracking down the precise reason for the differences in energy-to-solution and power requirement will require detailed tracing of power uptake, which is only possible on specially prepared machines~\cite{Canturk2003} and thus left for future work.
+When using the GCC compiler, MPI-Parareal consumes more energy than both the pipelined and non-pipelined OpenMP versions.
+The averages are well outside the confidence interval for the MPI version, so this is very unlikely just a chance result.
+Moreover, because runtimes are almost identical for MPI and pipelined OpenMP, the differences in energy-to-solution cannot solely be attributed to differences in time-to-solution.
+This is supported by the fact that non-pipelined OpenMP, despite being significantly slower, still consumes less energy than the MPI variant.
+Tracking down the precise reason for the differences in energy-to-solution and power requirement will require detailed tracing of power uptake which is only possible on specially prepared machines~\cite{Canturk2003} and thus left for future work.

-Note that the energy consumption of Parareal has previously been studied~\cite{ArteagaEtAl2015}.
-By comparing against a simple theoretical model, it has been shown that the energy overhead of Parareal (defined as energy-to-solution of Parareal divided by energy-to-solution of the fine serial integrator), is mostly due to Parareal's intrinsic suboptimal parallel efficiency.
-While improving parallel efficiency of parallel-in-time integration remains the main avenue for improving energy efficiency, the results here suggest that in some cases a shared memory approach can provide non-trivial additional savings.